|Worth seeing:||as an exhilarating examination of how hundreds of thousands of men survived one of the biggest allied defeats of the Second World War|

-Employing his preferred Imax format – and this is a film that deserve to be seen on the biggest screen possible – Nolan immerses the audience in one of the biggest allied defeats of the Second World War.
+Employing his preferred Imax format – and this is a film that deserves to be seen on the biggest screen possible – Nolan immerses the audience in one of the biggest allied defeats of the Second World War.

 “Survival is victory,” is the tag-line and this film embodies the human survival instinct.
 As such, there are some heroics – chiefly Mark Rylance’s efforts to rescue our boys and Tom Hardy’s determined aerial antics as he does all he can to protect the operation – but on the ground, there was what in any other situation might be regarded as cowardice and selfishness.
 But we get it – we’d all want to survive – quite possibly at the expense of anyone standing in the way, friend or foe.
 It might not always be honourable, but it’s real.